-One of the necessary steps of company formation in Switzerland is the drafting and vetting of the company documents.
-After the companies are drafted, it is necessary to have them validated in order for the company to be registered in Switzerland.
+One of the necessary steps during company formation in Switzerland is the drafting and vetting of the company documents.
+After the documents are drafted, it is necessary to have them validated in order for the company to be registered in Switzerland.
 This step is an important one for any entrepreneur, company or other forms of legal entities interested in company incorporation in Switzerland.

 The owners or the founders of the company must conclude certain documents that are mandatory under the Swiss legislation, such as the Articles of Association.
 Most of these documents must be drafted in front of a certified public notary in Switzerland.
 This procedure requires the payment of certain fees, depending on the type of Swiss company that is being registered.